 It is an essential constituent of the membrane surrounding every cell.
 The presence of cholesterol in this fatty double layer of the cell wall adjusts the fluid level and rigidity of this membrane to the proper value for both cell stability and function.

-Additionally, cholesterol is metabolized into other essential body steroids known as the steroid hormones and is therefore the sole source for the formation of the very powerful chemicals in our body that determine our sexuality, control the reproductive process and make possible our very existence.
+Additionally, cholesterol is metabolized into other essential body steroids known as the steroid hormones and is, therefore, the sole source for the formation of the very powerful chemicals in our body that determines our sexuality, control the reproductive process and make possible our very existence.

 In its misguided war on cholesterol as the primary cause of atherosclerosis, the pharmaceutical industry would lead us to believe that a rapid bottoming out of our natural cholesterol levels through the use of statin drugs is a relatively innocuous process of definite benefit to society.
 But as we learn more each day of this ubiquitous and unique cholesterol substance, we must question the veracity of this advice.
 Cholesterol is perhaps the most important substance in our lives.”

 Here’s some science to back that up… This recent study highlighted the “paradox” of why patients with high cholesterol levels survive hospital stays more often.
 (Paradox, in this case, is short for “hmm, this result doesn’t fit our belief that cholesterol is a killer.”)

 Cholesterol-Lowering is Big Business

 Given all the evidence which confirms that cholesterol is protective and necessary for good health, I find it bizarre that the US government and most physicians work very hard to get people to lower their cholesterol levels as much as possible.
 The message that high cholesterol is harmful is embedded deeply in the American psyche, and so the public doesn’t question this misguided and harmful agenda.